TheMisba7/design-patterns/src/main/java/decorator/README.md

 # Decorator Pattern;

 - **Decorator** is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
-- Using the Composite pattern makes sense only when the core model of your app can be represented as a tree.

-  You have a basic notifier class that sends notifications by email.
+      For example you have a basic notifier class that sends notifications by email.
 Over time, you want to extend the types of notifications, such as sending notifications via, SMS, Slack, Whatsapp, etc. Rather than modifying the original  email notifier class whenever a new type of notification is needed, you can use the Decorator Pattern to wrap additional behaviors around the base notification system.

 <h3> Solution</h3>